MarcoMen-Temp/Project18/README.md

 ### Before Start of the Project

 Upon completion of literature review consisting of matplotlib documentation review, I have come to a conclusion that 'numpy' could be used as a stand-alone, in conjunction with 'pandas', or just 'pandas' as both packages are compatible and complimentary.
 There are multiple similar and/or overlapping commands between the two packages.
 I have thoroughly researched Pandas package and determined that it will be most suitable to complete the project using this package.
+To conduct this project with Numpy,a useful toolkit to have for running and testing strings of code,before adding it to the final algoritm is IPython,which stands for Interactive Python.
+I was unable to get IPython running on my machine, so Pandas provided an excellent alternative to my initial plan.

 ----------------------------------------------------------------------------------------------------------------------------------------